influxdata/docs.influxdata.com-ARCHIVE/content/platform/monitoring/measurements-internal.md

 * Data type: integer
 * Should remain correct across restarts, unlike `bytesRead` and `bytesWritten` (See https://github.com/influxdata/docs.influxdata.com/issues/780)
   * See PR on `max-values-per-tag` limit and effects on this field key (https://github.com/influxdata/docs.influxdata.com/issues/780).
+  * Examples:
-* Used in "Hinted Handoff Queue Size"
+    * "Hinted Handoff Queue Size" in [InfluxDB OSS Stats](/platform/monitoring/dashboard-oss-monitoring#hinted-handoff-queue-size) and [InfluxDB Enterprise Stats](/platform/monitoring/dashboard-enterprise-monitoring#hinted-handoff-queue-size) dashboards.

 #### queueDepth

-* The number of segments in the queue.
+* The total number of segments in the Hinted Handoff queue.
+The HH queue is a sequence of 10MB "segment" files.
-* Can give you a sense of when a queue is growing or shrinking.
+* The `queueDepth` values can give you a sense of when a queue is growing or shrinking.
 * Data type: integer

 ####  writeBlocked

-* The number of writes dropped because the number of concurrent HH requests exeeds the limit.
+* The number of writes blocked (and thus ) because the number of concurrent HH requests exceeds the limit.
 * Data type: integer

 ####  writeDropped

-* Increments for every point that was read from the HH queue and appeared to be corrupted and was therefore dropped.
+* The number of writes dropped from the HH queue and appeared to be corrupted and was therefore dropped.
 * Data type: integer

 ####  writeNodeReq